 When is the new MacBook Air for 2017 coming out?
 What new features will the new MacBook Air have?
 Is the 'Air' brand being killed off?

-Last updated to include a rumour regarding USB-C making an appearance on a future model of the MacBook Air
+Last updated, 12 September 2016 with a teaser from Apple CEO Tim Cook in the form of an email.
+And previously to include a rumour regarding USB-C making an appearance on a future model of the MacBook Air

 New MacBook Air 2017 rumours: MacBook Air UK release date

 Apple hosted a special event on 21 March 2016, so ahead of the event we had naturally expected new MacBook Air and MacBook models.
 After all, the Spring event represented one year since both were last updated (or one year since it was first launched in the MacBook's case) and before that new Air models arrived in April of 2014.
 But instead, Apple used the event to show off the iPhone SE and the iPad Pro with 9.7in screen.

 Despite the lack of MacBooks at Apple's 21 March event, the MacBook rumours didn't slow down.
 If anything, they've been hotting up as anyone looking to buy a new MacBook soon was feeling frustrated by the lack of any new models with the latest processors.

 As of 19 April, though, Apple has released new MacBooks and updated the MacBook Air, but the MacBook Air update is underwhelming to say the least.
 While the MacBook got a power boost and a new Rose Gold colour option, the MacBook Air simply got a new 8GB onboard memory standard, and that's only for the 13in model.